pubnub/pubnub-mcp-server/resources/sdk_docs/swift_access-manager.md

 ## Set token

-Updates the authentication token on the client device.
+Updates the authentication token granted by the server.

 ### Method(s)